 - Visitor use of the library is permitted during the following times:

-- Access to the Library is not guaranteed at times designated as “Widener Only” (for example: exams, late night hours, special events, construction, etc.)
+- Access to the Library is not permitted at times designated as “Widener Only” (for example: exams, late night hours, special events, construction, etc.)

 - Theft and mutilation of library materials are, and will be, treated as serious offenses and could result in prosecution, as well as charges for processing and replacement.